July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Should I rent out my Hampton Roads home or sell it?

-Selling converts your appreciation into cash today; renting lets you stack cash flow, continued appreciation, and rent growth over time.
-Rents in Hampton Roads have grown 2.06% year over year to a median of $1,897, so the income side of the ledger is moving in the right direction, but whether renting pencils out for your specific property depends on your mortgage balance, purchase price, and tax situation far more than market-wide medians.
+Selling converts appreciation into cash today; renting lets you compound cash flow, appreciation, and rent growth over time, with Hampton Roads rents up 4.24% year over year to a median of $1,934.
+That rent-growth trend favors holding, but the real math comes down to your specific mortgage, purchase price, and tax situation, market-wide medians only tell part of the story.
 Run your numbers through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.

 CA: DRE# 02089344